Chromosome instability: Chromosome instability and cancer

 The role of CIN in carcinogenesis has been heavily debated.
 While some argue the canonical theory of oncogene activation and tumor suppressor gene inactivation, such as Robert Weinberg, some have argued that CIN may play a major role in the origin of cancer cells, since CIN confers a mutator phenotype that enables a cell to accumulate large number of mutations at the same time.
 Scientists active in this debate include Christoph Lengauer, Kenneth W. Kinzler, Keith R. Loeb, Lawrence A. Loeb, Bert Vogelstein and Peter Duesberg.

+Current research in cancer genetics is focused on further understanding the role of chromosomal abnormalities in cancer development and progression.
+Advances in technology, such as next-generation sequencing, are enabling researchers to study chromosomal abnormalities in cancer cells with greater detail and precision.

 Chromosome instability in anticancer therapy

 Hypothetically, the heterogeneous gene expression that can occur in a cell with CIN, the rapid genomic changes can drive the emergence of drug-resistant tumor cells.
 While some studies show that CIN is associated with poor patient outcomes and drug resistance, conversely, others studies actually find that people respond better with high CIN tumors.

 Some researchers believe that CIN can be stimulated and exploited to generate lethal interactions in tumor cells.
 ER negative breast cancer patients with the most extreme CIN have the best prognosis, with similar results for ovarian, gastric and non-small cell lung cancers.
 A potential therapeutic strategy therefore could be to exacerbate CIN specifically in tumor cells to induce cell death.
 For example, BRCA1, BRCA2 and BC-deficient cells have a sensitivity to poly(ADP-ribose) polymerase (PARP) which helps repair single-stranded breaks.
 When PARP is inhibited, the replication fork can collapse.
 Therefore, PARP tumor suppressing drugs could selectively inhibit BRCA tumors and cause catastrophic effects to breast cancer cells.
 Clinical trials of PARP inhibition are ongoing.

 There is still a worry that targeting CIN in therapy could trigger genome chaos that actually increases CIN that leads to selection of proliferative advantages.

+Targeted therapies, such as imatinib for chronic myeloid leukemia and trastuzumab for HER2-positive breast cancer, have been developed based on the specific chromosomal abnormalities associated with these cancers.